 before drawing the text characters.
 Use color index 0 to erase

 underlying graphics before drawing text.
-If N
+If N is

 less than 0, the text will be transparent; if greater than or